 Ensure Watch isn’t Too Loose

-Sometimes the Apple Watch can have trouble recording and tracking activities if it isn’t properly secured on your wrist.
-Make sure the watch strap is tightened and that your watch has a snug fit on your wrist.
+Sometimes the Apple Watch can have trouble recording and tracking activities if you do not secure it properly on your wrist.
+Make sure the watch strap is tight and that your watch has a snug fit on your wrist.

 Recalibrate Your Watch